Show Your Work

 The best way to take a punch is:

-1. Relax and breath: Fear is often the imagination taking the wrong turn
+Relax and breathe: Fear is often the imagination taking the wrong turn

 Sell Out: